2004 Icelandic presidential election

 Presidential elections were held in Iceland on Saturday, 26 June 2004.

 Traditionally, Icelandic presidential elections in which the incumbent president indicates a wish to obtain a new mandate are uncontested.
-The current president, Ólafur Ragnar Grímsson, was first elected in 1996 with 41.4% of the vote, in an election with an 85.9% turnout contested by four candidates.
+The incumbent president, Ólafur Ragnar Grímsson, was first elected in 1996 with 41.4% of the vote, in an election with an 85.9% turnout contested by four candidates.
 In 2000 he was re-elected without opposition.
 When Ólafur Ragnar announced his intention to seek another mandate in 2004, two other candidates emerged: